 There are two Duden Waterfalls in Antalya.
 The Duden River forms the falls, which flow from the Taurus Mountains and into the Mediterranean Sea.
 The Lower Duden falls spill dramatically off a cliff into the sea and can be viewed from the clifftop or by taking a boat trip from the harbour to the base of the falls.
 This is the Duden waterfall you’ll see posted on social media.

 North of the city, in the Varsak District are Upper Duden falls, which are located in a lush green forest.
 There are caves behind the falls which can be accessed for alternative views of the waterfall.
 Multiple public buses run here as well as the Varsak minibuses.
 There are also many guided tours which visit both waterfalls of Antalya in their trips.

 The Duden Waterfalls are a must-see attraction for nature lovers and anyone looking to escape the hustle and bustle of the city.
 The peaceful setting and beautiful surroundings make it a perfect place to relax and recharge.

 9. Go scuba diving

 The Mediterranean coast of Antalya is home to various marine life and is a great place for scuba diving.
 Several dive centres and guided tours are available, allowing you to explore the underwater world and see the colourful fish and coral.
 There are tours for experienced divers and tours for complete beginners.
 The crystal clear waters of the Mediterranean offer great underwater visibility, ensuring a fabulous diving experience.

-Here are some guided scuba diving tours.
+Here are some highly rated, guided scuba diving tours.